Money Calculator

 Frequently asked questions about loan prepayment

-Is it better to make one large prepayment or multiple small ones?
+Is it better to make one large prepayment or multiple smaller ones spread over years?

 Can I prepay a joint home loan?

-Many banks sell Home Loan Protection Plans (HLPP) alongside home loans.
-If you prepay and reduce your outstanding balance, your insurance cover remains at the original loan amount — meaning you're over-insured.
-Some policies allow you to reduce the sum assured and get a partial premium refund; others don't.
-Review your HLPP policy document after prepayment and discuss with the insurer if a premium adjustment is possible.
+Many banks sell Home Loan Protection Plans (HLPP) alongside home loans, which pay off the outstanding balance if the borrower dies during the loan tenure.
+If you prepay significantly and reduce your outstanding balance, your insurance cover may exceed your actual liability.
+Some HLPP policies allow you to reduce the sum assured after prepayment with a partial premium refund; others do not.
+Review your HLPP policy terms after any large prepayment.
+Alternatively, consider replacing a single-premium HLPP with a regular-premium term life insurance policy of equivalent cover, which is more flexible and usually cheaper.